 This version includes lots of changes, but most importantly game freezing and autosaving are back and better than ever.
 This is also the first release that runs as well on Intel machines as it does on PowerPC.
 In fact, it runs better.

-WIth the Intel conversion complete, the plan for future versions is to go back to the basics: higher compatibilty and better emulation.
+With the Intel conversion complete, the plan for future versions is to go back to the basics: higher compatibility and better emulation.

 sixtyforce 0.8.5 beta 3 has been released.

 The good: This version fixes a lot of problems on Intel machines.
 It's very playable!
 If you've been waiting for a good Intel version of sixtyforce, you should check it out.

 The bad: Saving games is disabled in this version because it's horribly broken.
 Compatibility for the Intel version still isn't quite on par with the PowerPC version.
 (But it's much closer now!)

 A final release of 0.8.5 isn't too far away.
 Stay tuned!

 Most of the email I get is to ask me about an Intel version of sixtyforce.